-The Complainant and Respondent have the same rights, including the right to be accompanied to any proceedings by an advisor of their choice of sex in educational programs or activities.
-Such protection extends to students and employees.
+The Complainant and Respondent have the same rights, including the right to be accompanied to any proceedings by an advisor of their choice extends to students and employees.
 Any inquiries concerning Title IX, policies, procedures or the application of Title IX may be referred to the Title IX Coordinator.
 The most up to date information is available on the Title IX website at usf.edu/title-ix.
 When appropriate, USF will take steps to prevent the recurrence of harassment, including sexual violence, and to correct any discriminatory effects of harassment.